redsach/redsach.github.io/_pages/visualise.md

 ![]() <img src="/images/Jupiter_4.jpeg"  width="600">
 ## Europa and Jupiter
 Europa has been identified as a prime target in the search for life beyond Earth.
-To understand its habitability we create analyse data, create models and run simulations.
+To understand its habitability we analyse data, create models and run simulations.
 We will have many more answers (and questions!) when Europa Clipper and JUICE arrive at the icy moon in the 2030's.

 <br/>
 <br/>